 It will also be particularly useful if your lifestyle fits in with antisocial hours or, at least, is flexible enough to accommodate them.
 So, if you have a young or large family in your home, they are unlikely to be the best option for you.
 But they could be a good option for those who work night shifts, as you’re more likely to do your energy intensive chores, like laundry, late at night.

-Tips for how to save money with an economy 7
+Tips for how to save money with an Economy 7

-If you have an economy 7 meter, Look After My Bills has put together some tips for how to make it as cost effective as possible:
+If you have an Economy 7 meter, Look After My Bills has put together some tips for how to make it as cost effective as possible:

 - Don’t be caught out by the clocks changing

-Most economy 7 meters will not adjust automatically when the clocks go forwards or backwards.
+Most Economy 7 meters will not adjust automatically when the clocks go forwards or backwards.
 If you do nothing, you could end up paying more than you need to for your energy use as it may stray out of your cheap hours.

-- Check your economy 7 hours with your supplier
+- Check your Economy 7 hours with your supplier

 Contact your energy supplier to find out what times your cheap rates are available from and to.
-Using electricity within the 7-hour off-peak window could save you a lot of money.
+Using electricity within the seven-hour off-peak window could save you a lot of money.
 But if you stray into day-rate times, you may end up paying significantly more.
 You will be able to see how much energy you managed to use off-peak in your energy bill.